-If a 201H project is approved or approved with modification by the LUC on the 46th day, the following mandatory conditions apply to the project:

-- 1. Petitioner must develop the reclassified area in substantial compliance with the representations made to the commission; failure to do so may result in a reversal of the decision or reclassification of the land - 2.
-Petitioner is required to provide notice to the commission of any intent to sell, lease, assign, pace in trust or otherwise voluntarily alter the ownership interests in the reclassified area prior to development of the area - 3.
-Petitioner must provide annual reports to the commission updating the status of the project - 4.
-Petitioner must record with Bureau of Conveyances a statement of the required conditions imposed by the LUC and provide a copy of the recorded statement to the commission - 5.
-Petitioner must provide affordable housing opportunities for low, low-moderate, and moderate income residents to the satisfaction of the county in which the reclassified land is located - 6.
-If proposed use of land includes residential, the petitioner shall contribute to the development, funding, and construction of public school facilities as determined by the DOE - 7.
-Petitioner shall participate in funding and construction of adequate wastewater transmission and disposal facilities, on a fair-share basis as determined by the county and HI-DOH - 8.
-Petitioner shall prepare a traffic analysis report to identify traffic impacts and mitigation measures; report to be reviewed by HI-DOT and county transportation departments; petitioner may be required to fund or contribute to transportation improvements - 9.
-Petitioner shall fund and construct on a fair-share basis adequate civil defense measures as determined by State Civil Defense - 10.
-Petitioner shall have a professional archaeologist conduct an archeological inventory survey with significance evaluations and mitigation commitments acceptable to the State Historic Preservation Division (SHPD) - 11.
-Petitioner shall submit and execute a detailed historic preservation mitigation plan to the SHPD to verify in writing that the plan has been successfully executed - 12.
-Petitioner shall stop work if significant archaeological sites are found and may resume when mitigative measures have been implemented to the satisfaction of SHPD - 13.
-Petitioner shall monitor air quality as specified by the HI-DOH - 14.
-Petitioner shall mitigate noise pollution - 15.
-If the approved boundary amendment involves conversion of prime agricultural land, the petitioner shall contribute to the protection of an equivalent amount of prime agricultural lands and related infrastructure via long-term agricultural conservation easements or other ag-related assets as determined by and to the satisfaction of the HI-DOA. - 16.
-Petitioner shall notify all prospective buyers of property of the potential odor, noise, and dust pollution if there are agricultural district lands surrounding the reclassified area - 17.
-Petitioner shall notify all prospective buyers of property of the Hawaii Right to Farm Act limitations on "nuisance" determinations - 18.
-Petitioner shall fund the design and construction of drainage improvements to the satisfaction of State and county agencies - 19.
-Petitioner shall address and provide for solid waste management in cooperation with HI-DOH and county agencies in accordance with a schedule/timeframe satisfactory to HI-DOH - 20.
-To the extent required by the HI-DOH, petitioner shall ensure that nearshore, offshore, and deep ocean waters remain in pristine condition - 21.
-Petitioner shall participate in the funding and construction of adequate water source, storage, and transmission facilities and improvements to accommodate the proposed uses, as coordinated by State and county agencies - 22.
-Petitioner shall protect and preserve existing native Hawaiian gathering rights
+If a 201H project is approved or approved with modification by the LUC on the 46 th day, the following mandatory conditions apply to the project: Petitioner must develop the reclassified area in substantial compliance with the representations made to the commission; failure to do so may result in a reversal of the decision or reclassified area prior to development of the area Petitioner must provide annual reports to the commission updating the status of the project.
+Petitioner must provide annual reports to the commission updating the status of the project.
+Petitioner must provide affordable housing opportunities for low, low-moderate, and moderate income residents to the satisfaction of the county in which the reclassified land is located Petitioner shall participate in funding and construction of adequate wastewater transmission and disposal facilities, on a fair-share basis as determined by the DCE Petitioner shall participate in funding and construction of adequate wastewater transmission and disposal facilities, on a fair-share basis as determined by the County and HI-DOH Petitioner shall participate a traffic analysis report to identify traffic impacts and mitigation measures; report to be reviewed by HI-DOT and county transportation departments; petitioner may be required to fund or contribute to transportation improvements Petitioner shall have a professional archaeologist conduct an archeological inventory survey with significance evaluations and mitigation commitments acceptable to the State Historic Preservation Division (SHPD) Petitioner shall submit and execute a detailed historic preservation mitigation plan to the SHPD to verify in writing that the plan has been successfully executed Petitioner shall monitor air quality as specified by the HI-DOH Petitioner shall and on so work is significant archaeological sites are found and may resume when mitigation ensures have been implemented to the satisfaction of SHPD Petitioner shall monitor air quality as specified by the HI-DOH